Timothy G. Hurlbut, P.C.

 Timothy G. Hurlbut, Esquire

 Timothy G. Hurlbut was born and raised in St. Albans, Vermont, graduating from Bellows Free Academy (BFA) in 1970, the University of Vermont in 1975 receiving a B.S. in Business Administration with an Accounting Major, the University of New Hampshire School of Law formerly known as Franklin Pierce Law Center in 1979 with a Juris Doctorate Degree.
 Subsequent to law school Tim worked in New York City for three (3) years at Chase Manhattan Bank and Chemical Bank in the areas of high net worth Estate Planning and Administration.
 Thereafter, moving back to St. Albans, Vermont, in 1983 and opening a general practice law firm under the tutelage of Judge John Webster.
-Presently Tim practices in all area’s of General Practice with an emphasis on estate planning.
+Presently Tim practices in all area’s of General Practice with an emphasis on purchases and sales of businesses and estate planning.

 Timothy G. Hurlbut has always attempted to balance his workaholic tendency, passion for Hard’Ack, Inc.* with his family consisting of his son Kyle, daughter Desiree and two dogs Molly and Bruiser.

 Tim loves Franklin County, the woods, tractors, boats, and Lake Champlain, spending a good portion of his summer on Butler Island.